-Seidel's Physical Examination Handbook,9th Edition
+Seidel's Physical Examination Handbook, 9th Edition

-Corresponding to chapters in Seidel’s Guide to Physical Examination, 9th Edition, this portable, full-color, richly illustrated guide prepares you for any clinical setting.
+Corresponding to chapters in Seidel’s Guide to Physical Examination, 9th Edition, this portable, full-color, richly illustrated guide prepares students for any clinical setting.
 Examination tables and Aids to Differential Diagnosis tables provide access to the physical exam in an easy-to-understand two-column format for each system exam.
 Key information includes differential diagnosis tips, pediatric variations, sample documentation, and other helpful assessment data for quick reference.
 Separate chapters cover age-specific exams for infants, children, adolescents, and older adults, and the healthy female evaluation, as well as reporting and documenting findings for electronic charting.
-This new edition been updated throughout to match the 9th edition of the Ball/Seidel, and redesigned for improved legibility and usability in clinicals and beyond!
+This new edition been updated throughout to match the 9th edition of the Ball/Seidel textbook, and redesigned for improved legibility and usability in clinicals and beyond!

 - Two-column Examination sections provide a convenient quick reference to key exam steps, along with expected and unexpected findings.